stormy-petrel/MySamplePWA/README.md

 ```
 3. Go to the Web Inspector -> Network tab.
 After refreshing the page, Transfer Size column shows whether a file is loaded by Service Worker or the cache.

+4. Test Offline:  Ctrl+C to kill the web server.
+Fill the form again see the calculated value.
+However, refresh the page will show connection issue.
+Need to add a graceful warning message - Cannot connect server, thus don't clean the cache.

-4. Test with cache cleared then run the cache logging code in 2. again
+5. Test with cache cleared then run the cache logging code in 2. again
 ```javascript
 caches.open('cache-name')
   .then(cache => {